Aiptasia Anemone Spotlight and How to Get Rid of Them

 As far as reproducing, they are asexually and sexual, plus they can generate clones by pedal laceration.
 So what does this mean?

 Let's start with the lacerations, Aiptasia will move around your tank to try to find a good water flow and a nutrient source.
-Aiptasia is also able to completely detach itself and float to a different location.
-As it moves they will leave small cells behind on the rocks, and these cells will create a clone of the Aiptasia.
-This is also true if you try to tear it off the rock making it almost certain that if you tamper with them you will end you with multiple ones spawning throughout the tank so don’t try to cut them off of rocks or try to siphon them out of the tank, you will only create more of them.
+Aiptasia is also able to detach itself and float to a different location completely.
+As it moves, they will leave small cells behind on the rocks, and these cells will create a clone of the Aiptasia.
+This is also true if you try to tear it off the rock making it almost certain that if you tamper with them, you will end you with multiple ones spawning throughout the tank so don't try to cut them off of rocks or try to siphon them out of the tank, you will only create more of them.

 It takes about 14 days to go from a single cell or laravel to a polyp in ideal warmer conditions and elevated nutrient levels.
-You can slow down their life cycle by keeping the Aiptasia in cooler waters.
-Before considering this make sure that all of the species in your tank will survive the cooler waters you are aiming for.
-Make sure to gradually make the changes to prevent shocking other species.
+You can slow down their life cycle by keeping the Aiptasia in colder waters.
+Before considering this make sure that all of the species in your tank will survive the cooler waters, you are aiming for.
+Make sure to make the changes to prevent shocking other species gradually.
 Never try to scrape or remove Aiptasia from your rock.

 In this article, we will discuss how aiptasia is introduced to your tank and how to get rid of aiptasia anemones from your aquarium in different ways from natural ways that aiptasia are removed from the wild to different chemicals or products used to eradicate aiptasia.

 So How Does Aiptasia get Introduced into Your Aquarium?